fionntmcc/fionntmcc/README.md

 - Won awards for sales in Period 7 of 2024.
 - Consistently performed in top 20% of salespersons countrywide.

-**Student Developer**
+**Swim Teacher**
-[University’s Student Organization/Club], [City, State]
+Kinfisher Club, Galway
-September 2022 – Present
+January 2023 – Present
-- Contributed to the development of a community engagement platform, enhancing outreach efforts and member interaction.
+- Taught all age groups to improve confidence and abilities.
-- Conducted code reviews and provided mentorship to junior members, fostering a collaborative learning environment.
+- Worked in an environment that promoted intrapersonal communications and public speaking abilities.

 ---